Forget Unlearning: Towards True Data-Deletion in Machine Learning: Additional Preliminaries and Proofs for Section

-Our construction of $\pI^\up_i$ for this proof is completely different from the one described in Appendix~\ref{app:deletion_convex}.
-We make use of Remark~\ref{rem:non_adap_independence} that under non-adaptivity, $\pI^\up_i$ can be the output $\pI(\D_{i-1} \circ \up)$ of any randomized map $\pI: \X^\n \rightarrow \domain$.
-Our mapping of choice for the purpose is the following Gibbs distribution:
+Our construction of $\pI^\updreq_i$ for this proof is completely different from the one described in Appendix~\ref{app:deletion_convex}.
+As discussed in Remark~\ref{rem:non_adap_independence}, since $\updreq$ is non-adaptive, it suffices to show that there exists a map $\pI:\X^\n \rightarrow \C$ such that for all $i\geq 1$,